A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 Both have an English user interface.
 The only thing to remember is that on the TrenItalia website you need to use the Italian names of the respective train stations (i.e., Venezia Santa Lucia, Venezia Mestre, and Milano Centrale) when you are doing a search for tickets.

 Venice to Milan by Car – if you prefer, you can travel from Venice to Milan by car.
-The journey by toll roads can take anything from two and a half hours to three hours 50 mins depending on the itinerary you follow and how heavy the traffic is.
+The journey by toll roads can take anything from two and a half hours to almost four hours depending on the itinerary you follow and how heavy the traffic is.
 Using GPS navigation is indispensable as traffic jams sometimes occur and it can help you avoid them as much as possible.
 Be prepared for a very assertive type of driving and drivers that seem to be on the offensive at all times.

 As you know, Venice is a car-free city.
 The most popular places where people leave their cars in Venice are the island of Tronchetto, Piazzale Roma, or one of the car parks in Mestre.
 If your accommodation is further away from these places, the time that takes you to reach the respective car park will make your travel time to Milan even longer.